WHAT HAPPENED?

 WHAT GALLAS SAID

-Gallas has, however, predicted pain to be in the cards, with the Frenchman - who was speaking to Prime Casino, who offer the latest online shots - saying: “Cristiano Ronaldo will be at the World Cup next summer, and either way, it’ll be emotional.
-He may not be able to start games anymore, but he can still come off the bench.
-Portugal look strong - but it’ll be incredibly hard for Ronaldo to fulfil his dream.
-It will probably end in tears.”
+Gallas has, however, predicted pain to be in the cards, with the Frenchman - who was speaking to Prime Casino, who offer the latest online shots - saying: "Cristiano Ronaldo will be at the World Cup next summer, it will be a magnificent end to his career and either way it will be incredibly emotional.
+We don’t know if he will be able to start games, physically, but he can still play a part in the squad and potentially come off the bench to help the team.
+Portugal look really strong at the moment, we saw that in the Nations League, but it will be incredibly hard for Ronaldo to fulfil his dream of lifting the trophy.
+As I said, either way it will be emotional and probably end in tears."

 WHAT NEXT FOR RONALDO?